MMJGGR/Phase_3_Project/readme.md

 ****Implications of Class Imbalance:****
 - Biased Model Predictions: Class imbalance can cause our logistic regression model to be biased towards predicting the majority class ('False' for no arrest) because predicting the majority class more frequently would still yield a high accuracy.
 In law enforcement, accurately predicting the 'Arrest Flag' is crucial.
-Misclassifying an actual arrest situation (False Negative) could have serious implications, such as failing to appropriately flag an encounter where an arrest should occur.
+Misclassifying an actual arrest situation (False Negative) could have serious implications, such as failing to appropriately flag an encounter where an arrest should have occured.

 - Underperformance on Minority Class: As seen in the classification report, the precision and recall for the 'True' class (arrest) are significantly lower than for the 'False' class.
 This suggests that the model struggles to correctly identify and predict arrests, which is the minority class.
 Overpredicting 'False' (no arrest) could lead to missed opportunities for police intervention, which might not align with the goals of public safety and proper law enforcement.

 ****Using SMOTE to Address Class Imbalance****

-SMOTE (Synthetic Minority Oversampling) generates new sample data using 'synthetic' data from our original dataset.
+SMOTE (Synthetic Minority Oversampling) generates new sample data using 'synthetic' data from our original dataset, this reduces class imbalance by increasing the number of minority class instances in our dataset.

 from imblearn.over_sampling import SMOTE

 print('Original class distribution: \n') print(y_train.value_counts())
+colors = sns.color_palette('Set2')
 # Initialize SMOTE and resample the data
 smote = SMOTE()
 X_train_resampled, y_train_resampled = smote.fit_resample(X_train, y_train)